cue-lang/cue/doc/ref/spec.md

 -->

-### Alias declarations
+### Let declarations

-An alias declaration binds an identifier to the given expression.
+Within a struct, a let clause binds an identifier to the given expression.

-Within the scope of the identifier, it serves as an _alias_ for that expression.
+Within the scope of the identifier, the identifier refers to the _locally declared_ expression.
 The expression is evaluated in the scope it was declared.